Align with the Australian Energy Sector Cyber Security Framework

-Huntsman Security’s AESCSF solution helps you assess an organisation’s alignment with the framework; it supports the measurement of cybersecurity capability and maturity indicator level.
+Huntsman Security’s solutions help organisations assess their alignment with the Framework by supporting the measurement of cyber security capability and maturity indicator level.

-The AESCSF has two key components, a criticality assessment and a cybersecurity capability and maturity assessment.
+The Framework has two key components, a criticality assessment and a cyber security capability and maturity self-assessment.

 Criticality assessment

-The criticality assessment determines the criticality of an entity, relative to its peers – the primary objective of the tool is to rank all participating entities on a single scale for the purpose of reporting, benchmarking and determining the applicable target state maturity guidance from the ACSC.
+The criticality assessment determines the criticality of an entity, relative to its peers.
+The primary objective of the tool is to rank all participating entities on a single scale for the purpose of reporting, benchmarking and determining the applicable target state maturity guidance from the ACSC.
+There are two versions of the tool, one for each of the electricity and gas sub-market.

-The assessment is tailored to electricity subsectors: generation, transmission, distribution and retail.
-Each subsector has been assigned a criticality band on the scale.
-Key criticality indicators for each electricity market subsector have been established to stratify participating entities within the subsector criticality bands.
+Each electricity market and gas market role has been assigned a criticality band on the scale.
+Key criticality indicators for each market role have been established to stratify participating entities within the role’s criticality bands.
+Participating entities are placed within applicable role criticality bands based on their responses to questions.

-The cybersecurity capability and maturity assessment elements of the AESCSF can be used by organisations in any industry.
-However, the criticality assessment is specific to the electricity sector.
-The three criticality levels in the AESCSF are aligned to Security Profiles (SPs), as shown in the table.
+The three criticality levels in the Framework are aligned to Security Profiles (SPs), as shown in the table.

 Criticality Levels and Security Profiles

-There are two elements of the cybersecurity capability and maturity self-assessment element of the AESCSF – Security Profiles (SPs) and Maturity Indication Levels (MILs).
+There are two components of the cyber security capability and maturity element of the Framework – Security Profiles (SPs) and Maturity Indication Levels (MILs).

 Security Profiles and Practices